awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/fleet-provisioning.md

    ```
    net user /add ggc_user password
    ```
+**Tip**  <a name="windows-password-expiration-tip"></a>
+Depending on your Windows configuration, the user's password might be set to expire at a date in the future\.
+To ensure your Greengrass applications continue to operate, track when the password expires, and update it before it expires\.
+You can also set the user's password to never expire\.
+To check when a user and its password expire, run the following command\.

+     ```
+     net user ggc_user | findstr /C:expires
+     ```
+To set a user's password to never expire, run the following command\.

+     ```
+     wmic UserAccount where "Name='ggc_user'" set PasswordExpires=False
+     ```

 1. <a name="set-up-windows-device-psexec"></a>Download and install the [PsExec utility](https://docs.microsoft.com/en-us/sysinternals/downloads/psexec) from Microsoft on the device\.